ouya/docs/app_setup.md

 ## Step 2: Add intent-filter

-For your OUYA app to show up in the **PLAY** section, it must have an activity that contains a filter for either `tv.ouya.intent.category.GAME` or `tv.ouya.intent.category.APP`.
+For your `Cortex TV` app to show up in the **PLAY** section, it must have an activity that contains a filter for either `tv.ouya.intent.category.GAME` or `tv.ouya.intent.category.APP`.

 **Example:**